 Deploying EFSS at enterprise-scale requires organizations to have two things:

 More importantly these options can all be managed through policies that allow you to pick and choose the content and groups that need them the most.
-This “scalpel approach” which allows granular application of security capabilities differentiates Syncplicity from the other vendors in the market.
+This “scalpel approach” which allows granular application of security capabilities differentiates Syncplicity by Axway from the other vendors in the market.

 In today’s global business environment, sensitive content is increasingly shared with people outside the organization.
 But with more and more content leaving the enterprise, organizations are asking themselves, “how can my users control files after they leave my network.”

-Syncplicity delivers native rights management and security capabilities that enable organizations to simplify and secure external file sharing –who has access to the content, how long content is accessible, and how users can use that content.
+Syncplicity by Axway delivers native rights management and security capabilities that enable organizations to simplify and secure external file sharing –who has access to the content, how long content is accessible, and how users can use that content.